Back to Blog

 R Information Rarity

 Where t represents the time spent in active listening.
 The standard negotiator tries to compress t to reach a deal quickly.
 The Black Swan hunter expands t, knowing that the longer they listen, the higher the probability of the "Easter Egg" revealing itself.
+This is exactly why the 70/30 principle is the only way to win.

 How to Find the "Hidden Eggs" in Your Deal